 Slicing After Freezing

 You may decide to slice your cut of meat after freezing.
 It is an excellent method of storing your brisket as it will retain its moisture.
 There is less exposure to the surroundings; hence, minimal chances of contamination.
 When you slice it after freezing, it looks fresher, with all pieces intact.

-The main downside to slicing after freezing is that the brisket may take a lot of space on the fridge.
+The main downside to slicing after freezing is that the brisket may take up a lot of space in the fridge.
 If you decide to reheat it as a whole, it may take longer to be ready.

 The Moisture Essence in Your Brisket

 On how to reheat brisket, there is one key determining factor, which is its moisture content.
 The beef cut should have enough moisture for it to taste.
 From storage to reheating, you should be certain that the meat retains its juiciness.
 Highlighted below are some of the things to do to ensure that your leftover meat is juicy and tender.

 - When slicing before freezing, you can let the slices cool in their juices.
 It is vital for moisture retention.